ulisesbocchio/jasypt-spring-boot/README.md

 ```

-This method would only require using a dependency for `jasypt-spring-boot`. ~~Notice that `EncryptableEnvironment` is just a wrapper, so you have to provide the actual Environment implementation, in this case `StandardServletEnvironment`~~.
+This method would only require using a dependency for `jasypt-spring-boot`.
 No starter jar dependency is required.
 This method is useful for early access of encrypted properties on bootstrap.
 While not required in most scenarios could be useful when customizing Spring Boot's init behavior or integrating with certain capabilities that are configured very early, such as Logging configuration.
 For a concrete example, this method of enabling encryptable properties is the only one that works with Spring Properties replacement in `logback-spring.xml` files, using the `springProperty` tag.
 For instance:

 ```xml
 <springProperty name="user" source="db.user"/>